potistudio/Nade/README.md

-# How to Break Up with Adobe
+# Nade — Built to Create.
+Programmed to Kill Adobe.